William McMaster Murdoch: Beginnings

 He served his apprenticeship aboard the Charles Cosworth of Liverpool, trading to the west coast of South America.
 From May 1895, he was first mate on the St. Cuthbert, which sank in a hurricane off Uruguay in 1897.
 Murdoch gained his extra master's certificate at Liverpool in 1896, at age 23.

 An officer of the Royal Naval Reserve, he was employed by the White Star Line in 1900.
 From 1900 to 1912, Murdoch gradually progressed from second officer to first officer, serving on a succession of White Star Line vessels, Medic (1900, along with Charles Lightoller, Titanics second officer), Runic (1901–1903), Arabic (1903), Celtic (1904), Germanic (1904), Oceanic (1905), Cedric (1906), Adriatic (1907–1911) and Olympic (1911–1912).

 During 1903, Murdoch finally reached the stormy and glamorous North Atlantic run as second officer of the new liner Arabic.
 His cool head, quick thinking and professional judgement averted a disaster when a ship was spotted bearing down on the Arabic at night.
 His superior, Officer Fox, had ordered for the ship to steer "hard-a-port," but Murdoch rushed into the wheelhouse, brushed aside the quartermaster, and held the ship on course.
-The two ships barely missed each other by inches.
+The two ships missed each other by inches.